Skip to main content

 Michigan.gov/Vote

-• Pursuant to state law, registered Michigan voters abroad must return their absentee ballots by mail.
+• Except for eligible military members, state law requires registered Michigan voters abroad to return their absentee ballots by mail.
 So long as their ballots are valid, have a matching signature, are postmarked no later than Election Day, and are received within 6 days after Election Day, they will be tabulated.
 The Michigan Department of State advises Michigan voters overseas to request and return their absentee ballot as early as possible.
+Eligible military members may return their ballots electronically or by mail.
 To securely track an absentee ballot and ensure it is received, voters should visit:

 Michigan.gov/Vote